adntgv/sell-your-own-x/tutorials/growth-engineering/lead-magnet-funnels/README.md

 *   **Subject:** "How [Your Product] Helps with [Problem Solved by Lead Magnet]"
 *   **Content:** Introduce your product as a solution to a problem highlighted in the lead magnet.

+### Step 5: Testing and Validation

+#### Local Testing
+(Not applicable for local code testing, as this involves web platforms and email services)

+#### Manual Verification
+1.  **Landing Page Functionality:** Test your lead magnet landing page thoroughly.
+Ensure the opt-in form works, data is captured correctly, and the thank-you page redirect is as expected.
+2.  **Lead Magnet Delivery:** Opt-in to your own funnel with a test email address.
+Verify that you receive the delivery email with the lead magnet and that the download link (if applicable) works correctly.
+3.  **Email Nurturing Sequence:** Continue to monitor your test email inbox to ensure all emails in the nurturing sequence are sent in the correct order, at the right times, and that all links and personalization tags are working.
+4.  **Analytics Tracking:** Verify that your analytics (e.g., Google Analytics, email marketing platform reports) are accurately tracking landing page views, form submissions, and email opens/clicks.
+5.  **User Experience:** Go through the entire funnel as a new user would.
+Is the experience smooth, clear, and compelling?
+Are there any points of friction?

 ## 📊 Measuring Results

 - **Landing Page Conversion Rate:** Track how many visitors become leads.